-Us at least one cup of WATER in the pot bottom:
+Use at least one cup of WATER (OR free range organic chicken stock) in the pot bottom:

 - So no matter how much water you used to deglaze when browning the meat.
 Add more to get the required amount of one cup of water (or watery liquid).
 You won’t hurt the meat by adding a bit more water just don’t get ridiculous about it.

 This gravy is made from the drippings left in the instant pot once the pork roast is finished and resting.
 The gravy is FULL of delicious flavor.
-Just like Grandma made from th dripping in the bottom of her roasting pan.
+Just like Grandma made from the drippings in the bottom of her roasting pan.
 The instant pot makes it really easy to make your own drippings gravy and it’s all done in one pot.

 You may make as much or as little gravy as you prefer for your family.